ak2yny/OpenHeroSelectGUI/README.md

 #### Updated Plans by ak2yny
 - ~~Change teams to ini files and~~ add support for `data/team_bonus.engb` in XML format, using json2xmlb.exe to compile.
-- Add support for custom order (currently only supports sorted by menulocation and character name ascending and descending).
-- Add function to install herostats with a browse button.
-If possible add function to install from archive.
 - Add support for Mod Organizer 2.
+- Add function to install from archive, if possible.
 - Add more installer functions for skins and other mods.
 - Add features that ak2yny's Stage & Herostat Helper has:
   - Effect duplication